 - Arch expanders

-TMJ and Migraines
+TMJ And Migraines Treatment

 TMJ Migraines Treatment | Houston TMJ DentistDr.
 Fleschler’s philosophy for treating migraines associated with TMJ is based on a neuromuscular approach that focuses on determining your optimal jaw positioning.
-With today’s technology it’s much easier to measure muscle function and correlate it to a proper jaw posture and its movement function.
-With the correct positioning of the jaw, pain associated with migraines that are caused by TMJ can be minimized or often times eliminated.
+With today’s technology, it’s much easier to measure muscle function and correlate it to a proper jaw posture and its movement function.
+With the correct positioning of the jaw, pain associated with migraines that are caused by TMJ can be minimized or oftentimes eliminated.

 Once a diagnosis is determined, your TMJ treatment begins to restore harmony between your upper and lower jaw.
 Restoring your ideal bite may include:

 - Orthotic treatment

 Dr. Fleschler uses a variety of diagnostic tools to determine whether your migraine headaches are being caused by TMJ:

 - Electromyography: Small pads placed on your face and neck analyze the electrical activity within muscles associated with both the posture of your jaw and neck.
 This helps to see if they are fatigued and how each muscle group relates to not only your jaw alignment but also your posture.